jakeb91/cobloaf-engineering/docs/blog/posts/20250321-debunking-samknows.md

 Telstra by far have the most domestic IP Transit capacity and capability of all four of the above providers.
 They are also literally a competitor to every single RSP that could possibly appear in the Measuring Broadband report, and are being left responsible for _delivering their own competitor's test traffic_ in certain scenarios.
 I have not been able to find a single mention or disclosure of this conflict of interest anywhere in the ACCCs information about the reports.

-It absolutely needs to be said that it's imperative that a program of this nature be run in a carrier-neutral way to be worthy of credibility, and that the onus of being carrier-neutral lies with the test operator, not the test subjects.
+It absolutely needs to be said that it's imperative that a program of this nature be run in a carrier-neutral way to be worthy of credibility.
+The onus of being carrier-neutral also lies with the test operator, not the test subjects.

 ## Authenticity